ljunggren/boozang-docs/README.md

 ###### Test Stability

 All tests in Boozang are dependant on the web browser.
 As no special APIs such as Selenium Webdriver is being used, tests in Boozang operate the same way when playing in the web browser and when playing back from the command line.
-This means tests that are stable upon authoring, should run stable when running from CI server too.
+This means tests that are stable upon authoring should run stable when running from CI server too.

 ###### Test URLs

 The first thing to recognize when running from command-line (CLI) is that all tests in Boozang are unique URLs.
-This means they can be shared, linked and referenced freely from ticketing systems, reports and emails.
+This means they can be shared, linked, referenced freely from ticketing systems, reports, and emails.

 ###### Authorization token

-When running a test from the command line it's important that the user running has the right access rights.
+When running a test from the command line, it's important that the user running has the right access rights.
 This is done by specifying an access token.
 The access token logs in the user with limited access rights, so the user can read the test and execute it, but all write and admin permissions are revoked.
 This is for security purposes as the token is long-lived.

 ###### Getting the Access token